VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

   <img src="https://i.ibb.co/tKrTCfw/Annotazione-2019-09-10-113314.png" alt="logo">
 </p>

-# Say the Area of the Chess board:
+# Select the Area of the Chess board:

 1) Click "Take a Screenshot of Lichess Board" button from interface.py